perxpective/Cybersecurity-Therapy/EHD/Theory/EHD Topic 14  - Buffer Overflow.md

 ```
 - Before jumping to `callA`, the address of instruction "step 2" is stored somewhere so that the program will know where to return to
 - The stack is used to hold the return address whenever a function/subroutine is encountered
+- When function `callA` has completed, the return address will be popped from the stack and the execution continues

+## Stack Problem
+- The problem arise if the hacker manages to overwrite the return address in the stack with an address to his own malicious code

+## Stack Overflow II
+- Overwriting the return address in the stack can be done through stack overflow
+- The hacker overflows a local variable in the stack until he reaches the return address